rakaar/rakaar.github.io/_posts/2026-09-04-finetuning-to-produce-a-misaligned-model.md

 ## Interpretability on the finetuned model

-Personally to me one of the most interesting results from interpretability is the Linear Representation hypothesis of LLMs[paper cite].
+Personally to me one of the most interesting results from interpretability is the Linear Representation hypothesis of LLMs ([Park et al., 2023](https://arxiv.org/abs/2311.03658)).
 In simple words, it means that human readable concepts, can be read from the internal activity of LLMs by simple linear decoding, and can also be steered by simply linearly adding a vector to the residual stream.
 While a simple form of it was present in word embeddings since 2013, this linearity working effectively even in giant LLMs to steer emtions[emption vector and activation steering] or read out space and time[tegmark paper] is surprising.

-(While Anthropic's paper have shown that there is a surpising amount of linearity present in the transformer architecutre[math framework paper], stack of multiple transformer blocks where each layer has several softmax in attention matrices , and non-linear activation functions in MLPs giving rising to concepts being linearly decodable is not intutive)
+(While Anthropic's paper have shown that there is a surpising amount of linearity present in the transformer architecutre ([Elhage et al., 2021](https://transformer-circuits.pub/2021/framework/)), stack of multiple transformer blocks where each layer has several softmax in attention matrices , and non-linear activation functions in MLPs giving rising to concepts being linearly decodable is not intutive)

 [Soligo et al.](https://arxiv.org/abs/2506.11618) showed the emergent misaligned from finetuning could be mediated by a single linear direction.
 But each layer will have its own direction of misalignment.
 We can find a direction for each layer.
 To find a single linear direction, the common practice is to subtract mean activations for responses for set 1 from  mean activations for responses for set 2.
 More specifically, in our context